Gov. Baker to Provide Coronavirus Update

-Massachusetts Gov. Charlie Baker is scheduled to provide an update on the state’s coronavirus outbreak on Monday afternoon.
+Massachusetts Gov. Charlie Baker is scheduled to provide an update on the state's coronavirus response on Thursday.

 Download our free mobile app for iOS or Android to get the latest breaking news and in-depth coverage of COVID-19.